 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=650 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=650 0

-History of Tiflis and Hybrid Culture – Public Lecture by Shota Papava http://frontlinegeorgia.ge/en/?p=658 http://frontlinegeorgia.ge/en/?p=658#comments Sat, 23 May 2015 11:50:17 +0000 http://frontlinegeorgia.ge/en/?p=658 Read more →]]> During nineteenth century Tiflis had particularly heterogeneous ethnic population.
+History of Tiflis and Hybrid Culture – Public Lecture by Shota Papava https://frontlinegeorgia.ge/en/?p=658 https://frontlinegeorgia.ge/en/?p=658#comments Sat, 23 May 2015 11:50:17 +0000 http://frontlinegeorgia.ge/en/?p=658 Read more →]]> During nineteenth century Tiflis had particularly heterogeneous ethnic population.
 Therefore, on the one hand, it is easy to understand that hybrid forms of art such as a Mukhambazi or Avqsenti Tsagareli’s plays originated in this space.

 What kind of relationship this hybrid cultural forms had with nineteenth-century Georgian nationalism?
 How they existed in one space and was the city and its representation the field of ideological or aesthetic battle?